PRMG Full Color Logo

 Refinancing into a conventional home loan can offer several benefits for homeowners.
 Firstly, it can help reduce monthly mortgage payments, which can free up more money for other expenses.
 Secondly, homeowners can take advantage of lower interest rates and switch from an adjustable-rate to a fixed-rate mortgage, providing more financial stability.
 Thirdly, refinancing can allow homeowners to shorten the term of their mortgage and pay it off faster.
 Finally, by refinancing, homeowners may be able to access the equity in their home, which can be used for home improvements or other important expenses.

-• Sufficient Equity: Homeowners looking to refinance into a conventional home loan need to have sufficient equity in their home.
-This typically means having at least 20% equity in the home, although some lenders may allow refinancing with as little as 5% equity.
+Homeowners looking to refinance into a conventional home loan need to have sufficient equity in their home.
+Some lenders may allow refinancing with little equity.

-• Good Credit Score: Just like with first-time homebuyers, homeowners looking to refinance into a conventional home loan need to have a good credit score of at least 620.
+Just like with first-time homebuyers, homeowners looking to refinance into a conventional home loan need to have a “good” level credit score.
 This demonstrates to lenders that they have a history of responsible credit use.

-• Low Debt-to-Income Ratio: Lenders also look at a borrower’s debt-to-income ratio, which should be no higher than 45% for a conventional home loan refinance.
-This means that the borrower’s total monthly debt payments, including the mortgage payment, should not exceed 45% of their gross monthly income.
+Lenders also consider a borrower’s debt-to-income ratio.
+This means that the borrower’s total monthly debt payments, including the mortgage payment, should not exceed a certain percentage of their gross monthly income.

-• Closing Costs: Homeowners need to have funds available for closing costs, which can range from 2% to 5% of the home’s appraised value.
+Homeowners need to have funds available for closing costs, which can range based on the home’s appraised value.
 These costs include appraisal fees, title insurance, attorney fees, and other fees associated with the refinancing.

 TYPES OF Conventional Loans